China–Sri Lanka relations: Modern diplomatic ties

 Sri Lanka (then Ceylon) was among the first countries to recognize the People's Republic of China (PRC), having established formal diplomatic relations in 1957.
 However, this would not be the first instance of relations between the two nations as the Ceylon-China Rubber-Rice Pact, signed in 1952 proved to the cornerstone of the early years of diplomatic relation.
 Since establishing formal relations, the two countries have regularly exchanged high-level visits resulting in a variety of agreements.

+During a visit by Chinese Premier Zhou Enlai to Ceylon in 1964, President Sirimavo Bandaranaike requested that China assist with building an international conference center.
+China agreed and the project, the Bandaranaike Memorial International Conference Hall, was completed in 1973.

-These have led to the construction of the Bandaranaike Memorial International Conference Hall which was gifted to Sri Lanka by China to honor former Prime Minister SWRD Bandaranaike in 1973.
-In 1996, then Sri Lankan President Chandrika Bandaranaike Kumaratunga paid a state visit to China at the invitation of the Chinese President Jiang Zemin.
+In 1996, then Sri Lankan President Chandrika Bandaranaike Kumaratunga paid a state visit to China at the invitation of the Chinese leader Jiang Zemin.
 The two sides signed two agreements to enhance economic cooperation.
 With the development and growth witnessed in China, the relationship have enhanced with China providing economic, cultural, military and technical assistance to Sri Lanka.

 Sri Lanka strongly supported China's successful 2007 application to join the South Asian Association for Regional Cooperation (SAARC).

 The 2000s and 2010s saw a substantial inflow of foreign investment in Sri Lanka by China.
 China's first major project was the Colombo National Performing Arts Theater (also referred as the Nelum Pokuna Theater).
 Under the Presidency of Mahinda Rajapaksa, the relations between the two nations proved to be closer, as the postwar nation was looking for new FDIs, and China proved to be one of the largest investors.
 These projects were both standalone projects and some linked to China's Belt and Road Initiative.
-These infrastructure investments include the Port of Hambantota, the Hambantota International Airport, the Norocholai Power Station and the ambitious Port City Colombo project which the Chinese leader and CCP general secretary Xi Jinping launched in 2014.
+These infrastructure investments include the Port of Hambantota, the Hambantota International Airport, the Norocholai Power Station and the ambitious Port City Colombo project which the Chinese leader and CCP General Secretary Xi Jinping launched in 2014.